-A portable fire extinguisher can save lives and property by putting out a small fire or controlling it until the Fire Department arrives.
+A portable fire extinguisher can save lives and property by putting out a small fire until the Fire Department arrives.
 Portable extinguishers are not designed to fight large or spreading fires.
 However, even against small fires, they are useful only under certain conditions: